(Updated January 16, 2021)

 Research on the movies continues to this day.

 An expanded version of the article with new details and images is presented below.

 Work continues and details will continually be added to this report.
 In addition, a separate article on Las Vegas movies of the 1940’s, as well as individual articles on each film will be produced as separate reports.

-Whether they’re exploring gambling addiction or plumbing the minds of sadistic killer, the best Las Vegas noir films reveal a decidedly different side of Las Vegas than found in the song and dances of Meet Me in Las Vegas or Viva Las Vegas.
+Whether exploring gambling addiction or plumbing the minds of sadistic killers, the best Las Vegas noir films reveal a decidedly different side of Las Vegas than found in the song and dances in the movies Meet Me in Las Vegas or Viva Las Vegas.

-Whatever the case, film noir has long had a fascination with the extreme behaviors the pull of Las Vegas seems to squeeze out of people.
+In the 1940s Hollywood became fascinated with the extreme behaviors f Las Vegas is able to squeeze out of people.

-And, a few films on this list of top ten may make a film noir expert cringe, others of these Las Vegas connected movies are among the genres darkest, and they all preserve a visual record of neon noir in the desert.
+And, a few films on this list of top ten may make a film noir expert cringe, others are among the genres darkest.
+In each case, the movies preserve a visual record of neon noir in the desert.